harryhanYuhao/guide_for_self_studying_programming/src/what_is_computer/choosing_os.md

 ### User Experience

 Different Linux distributions will lead to different user experience.
-This could be Linux's greatest advantage: you may choose the distribution that fit your need.
+This be Linux's greatest advantage: you may choose the distribution that fit your need.

 Many modern Linux distribution, including Ubuntu, Manjaor, and Linux Mint, focuse on user experience.
 Using them is similar to use Windows or MacOS: everything will simply work, and all can be done by using a mouse to click the GUI.